When the heating element is probably the problem

 The motor, controls, and drum seem normal, but the drum air stays cold on timed high heat.

-Start here: Check the double breaker and outlet/terminal area first, then test the heating element and heat-safety parts with power disconnected.
+Start here: Check the double breaker and look for scorched outlet or terminal signs first.
+Then test the element and heat-safety parts with power disconnected.

 Element coil is visibly broken